OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/network-setup.md

-# Work in progress
+# Configuring network

 As a reminder, here is a table that lists the comparable networking components involved in each side of the connection.

 ![](../images/network-components-table.png)

-# Pre-requisites
+# Prerequisite configuration

 ## Configuration on Azure